apache/infrastructure-website/content/pages/apache-github.md

 1. Visit the Gitbox site and link your GitHub account with your ASF account.
 1. Wait about an hour for things to sync up.
 1. You now have read/write access to both gitbox.apache.org and GitHub!

+**Assign roles**

+Projects can [assign roles](github-roles.html) to people who want access to the project GitHub repositories.
+Each role gives a different level of access.